When you form your LLC in New Jersey, you’ll have to pay certain costs to officially register your business with the state.

 How much does a registered agent cost?

-Do I need to pay a franchise tax for my New Hampshire LLC?
+Do I need to pay a franchise tax for my New Jersey LLC?

 No. New Jersey doesn’t have a franchise tax for LLCs.